Make a Donation

 hand-held cell phone use among drivers between the ages of 16 and 24

-same 8 percent in 2004.
-That means that at any given moment in the United States
+was 7 percent at any given moment.
+Among all ages, at any given moment in the United States

-last year, an estimated 8 percent of all motorists, or about 1.2 million
+last year, an estimated 5 percent of all motorists, or about 660,000

 Frankly, it's dangerous for drivers of any age to drive while talking on a